prividentity/PrivateIdentity-Oldd/Biometric-MFA-Microapp-Tutorial.md

 * Prior to any predict or enroll, window.uuid is undefined.
 * After an unsuccessful predict or enroll, window.uuid is -1.
 * After a successful predict or enroll, window.uuid is assigned a string value.
-* We recommend you reset window.uuid to -1 or NULL after each use.
+* We recommend resetting window.uuid to -1 or NULL after each use.

 ## Step 6:  `Exercise the redirect URL parameter`